mike182uk/timestring/README.md

 ##Keywords

-timestring will parse the following keywords into time values:
+Timestring will parse the following keywords into time values:

 1. `s, sec, secs, second, seconds` - will parse to seconds
 2. `m, min, mins, minute, minutes` - will parse to minutes